-1. Access SMRT Link using the Chrome web browser.
-2. Select SMRT Analysis from the Module menu.
-3. Click Export Jobs.
-4. (Optional) Use the Search function to search for specific analyses.
-See "Appendix B - Data search" on page 162 for details.
-5. Select one or more jobs to export.
-This exports the entire contents of the job directory.
-6. Click Export Selected.
-7. Select the output directory for the job data and click Export.
-Note: You can only import a job that was created in SMRT Link, then Importing a job exported.
-1. Access SMRT Link using the Chrome web browser.
-2. Select SMRT Analysis from the Module menu.
-3. Click Import Job.
-4. Select a ZIP file containing the job to import.
-5. Click Import.
-The job is imported and is available on the main SMRT Analysis page.
-Summarizing You can summarize information about multiple successfully-completed Microbial Genome Analysis jobs.
-This generates the following: Microbial Genome • A CSV report with the assembly statistics for each job on a separate Analysis jobs row. • A CSV report with the mapping statistics for each job on a separate row.
-A CSV report with the coverage statistics for each contig for each job. • A text file containing a list of all the modified base motifs for each job. • A ZIP file containing the assembly in FASTA format from each job.
-(Available in the Data > File Downloads section of the results page.)
-1. Access SMRT Link using the Chrome web browser.
-2. Select SMRT Analysis from the Module menu.
-3. Click Summarize Jobs.
-This displays all the successfully-completed Microbial Genome Analysis jobs.
-4. (Optional) Use the Search function to search for specific jobs.
-See "Appendix B - Data search" on page 162 for details.
-5. Select one or more Microbial Genome Analysis jobs to summarize, up to 384 jobs.
-6. Click Summarize Selected.
-This creates a new job named Job Summarv.
-7. When the Job Summary job is successfully completed, click it to see summary information about the Microbial Genome Analysis jobs you selected in Step 5.
+You can summarize information about multiple successfully-completed Microbial Genome Analysis jobs.
+This generates the following:

+- A CSV report with the assembly statistics for each job on a separate row. - A CSV report with the mapping statistics for each job on a separate row. - A CSV report with the coverage statistics for each contig for each job. - A text file containing a list of all the modified base motifs for each job. - A ZIP file containing the assembly in FASTA format from each job.
+(Available in the Data > File Downloads section of the results page.) - 1.
+Access SMRT Link using the Chrome web browser. - 2.
+Select SMRT Analysis from the Module menu. - 3.
+Click Summarize Jobs.
+This displays all the successfully-completed Microbial Genome Analysis jobs. - 4.
+(Optional) Use the Search function to search for specific jobs.
+See "Appendix B Data search" on page 169 for details. - 5.
+Select one or more Microbial Genome Analysis jobs to summarize, up to 384 jobs. - 6.
+Click Summarize Selected.
+This creates a new job named Job Summary. - 7.
+When the Job Summary job is successfully completed, click it to see summary information about the Microbial Genome Analysis jobs you selected in Step 5.

+Analysis applications

-Analysis applications Following are the secondary analysis applications provided with SMRT Analysis v13.0.
-These applications are designed to produce biologicallymeaningful results.
+Following are the secondary analysis applications provided with SMRT Analysis v13.1.
+These applications are designed to produce biologically-meaningful results.
 Each application is described later in this document, including all analysis parameters, reports and output files generated by the application.